kayodeao/Intrusion-Detection-with-Wazuh/README.md

   - click on deploy new agent.
   - Next, select the correct architecture and Wazuh server address.
   - Next, you will be presented with commands to download, install, and start the Wazuh agent.
 Copy the commands and run them in the Ubuntu Server you just installed.
-  - Verified the connection between the agent and the Wazuh server.

 ## Testing
 ### 1. Brute Force Attack Simulation
 - **Definition**: A brute force attack is a trial-and-error method used to obtain sensitive information, such as passwords, by systematically trying all possible combinations.
-- **Tool**: Hydra is a popular password-cracking tool that supports various protocols and services.
+- **Tool**: Hydra is a popular and versatile password-cracking tool that supports various protocols for online attacks.
+Hydra supports a multitude of protocols, including SSH, FTP, HTTP, HTTPS, Telnet, and many more.
+This versatility allows security professionals to test various services and applications.
 - **Steps**:
   - Configured Hydra to perform a brute force attack on SSH service running on the Ubuntu VM.

   - Executed the attack to simulate an unauthorized login attempt.

 ### 2. Wazuh Detection and Response